kunalkandekar/Picadillo/README.txt

 -------
 The problem here is that we cannot rely on only hash comparisons for lookups in the default case.
 If we could get away with only hash comparisons, we would, but collisions are an unfortunate and inevitable reality that we must deal with.
-There is always a small but non-zero chance that a hash collision would occur.
-The larger the hash size and better the hash function, the smaller this chance, but never does it reach zero.
+No matter how good the hash function, there is always a small but non-zero chance that a hash collision will occur.
+The larger the hash size and better the hash function, the smaller this probability, but never does it reach zero.

-If we ignored this chance and relied only only on hash comparisons, everything would be fast and hunky-dory -- until a hash collision inevitably occurs.
+If we ignored this probability and relied only only on hash comparisons, everything would be fast and hunky-dory -- until a hash collision inevitably occurs.
 And when it does, depending on the application using it, the failure could be catastrophic.

-Hence, every lookup necessarily involves at least one key comparison (unless the corresponding bucket is empty), and may involve many more if bucket collisions have occurred (e.g. when traversing the bucket chain or linear probing.)
+Hence, in conventional hashtables, every lookup necessarily involves at least one key comparison (unless the corresponding bucket is empty), and may involve many more if bucket collisions have occurred (e.g. when traversing the bucket chain or linear probing.)
 This cost can add up fast if the keys are custom objects or composite objects (such as arrays, lists or other data structures) that have complicated or expensive comparison semantics.
+Significant costs may be incurred even for string keys if the strings have long common prefixes and differ only in a few bytes, necessitating a comparison of the entire string upto the first byte that differs.

 The (micro)optimization here is to replace the key comparison with hash value comparisons as often as possible, by: